UnitedHotcakesPreferred/swipe-snap/README.md

-# Standards-Compliant, Class-Managed Swipe Display
+# Swipe &amp; Snap Display.
+Just Add Images.

 If you can: